Breast Cancer Screenings and Exams

 Contact Us About Breast Cancer Screenings

 Contact us about breast cancer care at UPMC Hillman Cancer Center at 412-647-2811.

 Magee-Womens Breast Cancer Program

-Magee-Womens Hospital of UPMC is a world-class center for complete medical-surgical care.
+UPMC Magee-Womens Hospital is a world-class center for complete medical-surgical care.
 Teams at UPMC Hillman Cancer Center and Magee work together to treat breast cancer in both women and men.

 Learn about the breast cancer program at Magee's website.

 Q&A: What Is the Importance of Cancer Screenings?